 CareerSource South Florida An equal opportunity employer/program.
 Auxiliary aids and services are available upon request to individuals with disabilities.
 All voice telephone numbers on this document may be reached by persons using TTY/TDD equipment via the Florida Relay Service at 711.

-&quot;Members of the public shall be given a reasonable opportunity to be heard on a specific agenda item,
+"Members of the public shall be given a reasonable opportunity to be heard on a specific agenda item, but must register with the agenda clerk prior to being heard."

 AGENDA ITEM SUBJECT: MEETING MINUTES